Conor Mccreedy: Exhibitions

-In 2015 his new work formed the exhibition Mccreedyblue, held in Hong Kong, China at the Cat Street Gallery.
+In 2015, his new work formed the exhibition Mccreedyblue, held in Hong Kong, China at the Cat Street Gallery.
 He also held solo exhibitions in Zurich and Palm Beach.
 John Cole-Morgan of the South African stated of his Hong Kong exhibition that Mccreedy's work was "powerful, dynamic and genuinely hypnotic".

 Artwork

 His painting was described by Amber Genuske in the Huffington Post as showing "fluid motion" and "expressionistic creation."

 He has stated in several interviews that Pablo Picasso is one of his largest influences.
 Some of his pieces have been inspired by former South African president Nelson Mandela and the end of Apartheid in South Africa.
 In June 2013, pieces of Mccreedy's artwork were stolen from a gallery in New York City.
 Among the stolen pieces was a portrait of Nelson Mandela.
 His first Asian solo exhibition was opened in 2015.
 His paintings have sold for up to US$150,000.

-Mccreedy's "Mcreedyblue" is a combination of five blue pigments.
+His "Mcreedyblue" is a combination of five blue pigments.

 Charity

 During Art Basel, Switzerland in 2017, Mccreedy donated his small Houses of Parliament, London painting to the UNAIDS, United Nations foundation.
 The painting was auctioned off during the opening night gala dinner in Basel.
 Mccreedy is the founder of Protecting African Lions, an NPO set up to protecting the declining wild lion population.

 Proceeds from the sale of his small 'Splash Painting' went to cerebral palsy causes, part of the Gracious Hearts Foundation.
 The painting was titled 'Feelings' The auction was held at Christie's in London and was auctioned off by Simon de Pury.

 He donated a small 'Angel Painting' to Ellerman House, Art Angels Foundation.
 The foundation is based in his home country.
 South Africa.
 It is an annual charity party to benefit the Click Foundation.

+In 2023, Mccreedy collaborated with Swiss jewellery designer Suzanne Syz to make a 170 carat blue sapphire brooche that was incorporated into Mccreedy’s painting "Blue eyes sapphirus falco columbarius".
+The painting sold for ZAR8.2 million (ca. US$420,000) during Art Basel in Switzerland.
+Approximately ten per cent (ZAR800,000; US$40,000) of that sum was donated to Africamission's Drops of Life Campaign.

 Designs

-Mccreedy has collaborated with Bulgari and Rolex.